CharlieEtienne/palette-generator/README.md

 - Execution time: ~0.00012 seconds per run
 - Benchmark speed: ~8,155 ops/sec

-Tests were done on a MB Air M2, inside a Laravel app.
+Tests were run on a MB Air M2, inside a Laravel app.

-To improve performance, you might want to cache the results.
+To improve performance, you may want to cache the results.

 ## Contribute